zortax/tub-modules/README.md

 # TU Berlin Module Search

-A web application for searching and exploring TU Berlin module descriptions.
+A web application for searching and exploring TU Berlin module descriptions (because Moses sucks ass).

-> **  Disclaimer**: This project was vibe-coded.
+> **Disclaimer**: This project was vibe-coded.
 No correctness guarantees
 > are provided.
 Use at your own risk.

 ## Features